-Northwest FCS records patronage receivables on an accrual basis, primarily related to patronage from CoBank.
-Under the current CoBank capital plan, it distributes patronage related to Northwest FCS' direct lending business in cash.
+Northwest FCS records patronage receivables on an accrual basis, related to patronage from CoBank as well as patronage for participations sold to other Farm Credit entities.
+The majority of the patronage receivable balance is from CoBank.
+Under the current CoBank capital plan, they distribute patronage from Northwest FCS' direct lending business in cash.
 For patronage applicable to participations sold to CoBank, patronage is distributed in 75 percent cash and 25 percent CoBank Class A stock.
 For additional information, refer to Note 5.